charlesbihdev/mini-blog-site/readme.md

 - ### Create Post
 <img src="./mk-image/create.JPG" width="600" height="300">
   Users can click on the create post and create a blog post.
 There are three sections in the create post page which includes: The title area, where users can type the title of the blog they are about to publish.
 The Thumbnail area, which also helps users to choose the image they want to use as thier post's thumbnail photo and the main content.
-The main content is made of WYSIWYG editor which formats all what you type in an HTML format and submits it to database (lol😉 I got this idea from a wordpress plugin called [classic Editor](https://wordpress.org/plugins/classic-editor/)).
+The main content is made of WYSIWYG editor which formats all what you type in an HTML format and submits it to database (lol😉 I got this idea from a wordpress plugin called
+  [Classic editor](https://wordpress.org/plugins/classic-editor/)).
 There are two buttons Publish and Discard.
 One is used for publishing and one discard the post respectively.

 ## Setting Up UMAT-PRESS